naistangz/Technical_Training/docs/Week2_SQL/sql_day2.md

 * **VARCHAR**
     - Adaptable to different lengths of characters.
 Records MAX size.
     - More memory efficient than `CHAR`
+    - For example if `VARCHAR(10)` and value is 'apple', varchar takes in max size of apple and eliminates white spaces

 * **CHARACTER or CHAR**
     - Data must be at a **fixed length.** Fixed amount of space used.
     - 50% faster than VARCHAR
+    - For example if `CHAR(10)` but inputted data is less than 10, data would still be 10.

 * **INT**
     - Holds a whole number/integer value (see also bigint, smallint and tinyint) positive or negative.
     - INT = 32-bit size (4 bytes)